Matrix factorizations via Koszul duality: Equivariant matrix factorizations

-as these categories are equivalent up to factors.
-Finally, we invoke the Koszul duality of the curved coalgebra $C_M\sharp G$ itself to calculate the Hochschild homology of $\Tw(C_M\sharp G)^c$.
-This gives a homotopy equivalence
+The latter isomorphism follows from the fact that the two categories are equivalence up to factors.
+Finally we invoke the Koszul duality of the curved coalgebra $C_M\sharp G$ which gives a homotopy equivalence

 between dg categories.
-From this homotopy equivalence, we conclude that
+From this homotopy equivalence and the fact that $\Omega C_M\sharp G$ is a compact generator, we conclude that